asiapay-lib/paysdk-android-demo/Webview/README.md

                 payData.setShowCloseButton(true);//If not specified, then by default this value is set to false
                 //hide toolbar from Payment Page WebView
-                payData.setShowToolbar(false);//If not spesified, then by default this value is set to true paySDK.setRequestData(payData);
+                payData.setShowToolbar(false);//If not spesified, then by default this value is set to true
+                //use below attribute to customise prompt message which user will see when they decide to close Payment Page payData.setWebViewClosePrompt("Do you really want to close this page ?");
+                paySDK.setRequestData(payData);
                 paySDK.process();